LearnCIOT/LearnCIOT.github.io/content/ch7/ch7.3/index.en.md

 ![Python output](figures/7-3-2-2.png)

-We have successfully demonstrated the reading examples of air quality data (air) and seismic data (quake).
-In the following discussion, we will use these data for the operation and application using the leafmap suite.
-The same methods can also be easily applied to other datasets on the Civil IoT Taiwan Data Service Platform.
-You are encouraged to try it yourself.
+We've successfully shown you how to read air quality (air) data and seismic (quake) data.
+In the next part of our discussion, we'll use these datasets to demonstrate operations and applications using the Leafmap suite.
+It's worth noting that these methods can also be applied to other datasets available on the Civil IoT Taiwan Data Service Platform.
+We encourage you to experiment with these techniques on your own.

 ## Leafmap Basics

 ### Basic Data Presentation

-Using the data `df_air` and seismic data `df_quake` that we are currently processing, we first convert the format of these two data from the DataFrame format provided by the pandas package to the GeoDataFrame format provided by the geopandas package which supports geographic information attributes.
-We then use Leafmap's`add_gdf()` method to create a presentation layer for each dataset and add them to the map in one go.
+With the air quality data `df_air` and seismic data `df_quake` that we've prepared, our next step is to convert these datasets from the DataFrame format (provided by the pandas package) to the GeoDataFrame format.
+The GeoDataFrame format, supported by the geopandas package, is more suitable for handling geographic information.

+Once we have our data in the GeoDataFrame format, we can utilize Leafmap's `add_gdf()` method.
+This method allows us to create a distinct presentation layer for each dataset.
+After these layers are created, we can easily add both of them to our map in a single step.

 ```python
 gdf_air = gpd.GeoDataFrame(df_air, geometry=gpd.points_from_xy(df_air['location.longitude'], df_air['location.latitude']), crs='epsg:4326')